ingonyama-zk/icicle-snark/README.iOS.md

 - The script verifies dependencies and file existence before operations
 - Debug mode can be enabled by uncommenting `set -x` at the top of the script

+## run on iOS simulator

+I use a separate project ingonyama-zk/groth16-ios to run icicle-snark on iphone